-L-BFGS-B was a strong candidate in the first CD generation, indicating that the parameters chosen in later generations interact poorly with L-BFGS-B and that our final configuration is better tuned to CMA-ES (and LS) than to gradient-based optimization.
+L-BFGS-B was a strong candidate in the first CD iteration, indicating that the parameters chosen in later iterations interact poorly with L-BFGS-B and that our final configuration is better tuned to CMA-ES (and LS) than to gradient-based optimization.
 Interestingly, \texttt{mlr3mbo} benefits from a simple random initial design, whereas \texttt{Ax} and \texttt{SMAC4BB} rely on space-filling designs.

 Both \texttt{SMAC4HPO} and \texttt{mlr3mbo} use a random forest SM and LS as the acquisition function optimizer for mixed-hierarchical search spaces.
 However, \texttt{SMAC3} uses only 10 trees in its random forest and estimates the variance using ESD, whereas \texttt{mlr3mbo} uses 500 trees and LTV.
 The original \texttt{SMAC} algorithm switched from ESD to LTV at a later stage, but \texttt{SMAC3} reverted to ESD in its current implementation~\cite{hutter2014, lindauer2022}.
 When configured with only 10 trees, \texttt{mlr3mbo} performs notably worse (Table~\ref{tab:ablation-mixed}), indicating that very small forests provide insufficiently stable uncertainty estimates for effective acquisition optimization.
 While \texttt{SMAC3} also supports LCB, its default HPO configuration uses LogEI.